goxiaoy/go-eventbus/README.md

 ## Limitation

 - This eventbus is designed as `O(n)` complexity.
-- Do not support Dispatch/Process Result implicit type
+- Do not support Dispatch/Process Result interface type